8-Channel 10-Amp ProXR Lite Custom Product

 Configure Buttons

-N-Button Lite is software that allows you to configure buttons to control relays and read the status of those relays without programming.
-You can also create meters for reading variable input sensors connected to the board in real time!
+N-Button Lite lets you create on-screen buttons to control relays and view their status - no programming needed.
+You can also build real-time meters to monitor variable input sensors connected to your board.

 Relay Software